kriskrauss/gettingandcleaningdata/README.md

 Result
 -------------------------

-Confirmed each subject has all 6 activities and the tidy data set has been uploaded as a txt file
+Confirmed each subject has all 6 activities and the tidy data set has been uploaded as a comma separated txt file with 180 rows with 68 variables